jackmaden/philosophybreak/src/pages/articles/what-happens-when-machines-become-smarter-than-people/index.md

 We can reboot machines easily (and frequently do to fix problems); but we can’t reboot civilization without causing serious harm.
 As Dennett concludes:

->“Civilization is a work in progress, and we abandon our attempt to understand it at our peril.”
+>Civilization is a work in progress, and we abandon our attempt to understand it at our peril.

 ## Give human intelligence a go